lipoyang/FRAMFS/README.md

 * File systems for FRAM devices with single SPI I/O.
 * Just for ESP32 Arduino.
-* FRAMFS class has similar methods to SD class and SPIFFS class.
+* FRAMFS class has methods similar to SD and SPIFFS classes.

 ## Common Methods
 see [the reference of SD library](https://www.arduino.cc/reference/en/libraries/sd/).